eshaiju/eshaiju.github.io/source/_posts/2017-05-09-solving-n-plus-1-query-in-graphql-using-graphql-batch.markdown

   use GraphQL::Batch
 end
 {%endcodeblock%}
-In above mentioned example, we need to use above initialized RecordLoader for lazily execute User query
+In our comments api example, we need to use above initialized RecordLoader for lazily execute User query
 {%codeblock app/graphql/types/comment_type.rb%}
 module Types
   CommentType = GraphQL::ObjectType.define do